David L. Cunningham: Hakani

 In 2008, Cunningham directed Hakani: A Survivor's Story telling the story of an 8-year-old boy's rescue of his little sister ("Hakani") who, because of birth defects, was to be put to death by their tribe in the Amazon.
 The film was shot with members from 8 Amazonian tribes.
 In Brazil, the film has played a part in a controversial indigenous peoples' rights campaign.

 In 2008, the Brazilian government officials said "the missionaries are exaggerating and exploiting the issue to justify their attempts to convert Indians to Christianity".
-In 2009, Survival International released a statement that film is "faked, that the earth covering the children's faces is actually chocolate cake, and that the film's claim that infanticide among Brazilian Indians is widespread is false."
+In 2009, Survival International released a statement that the film is "faked, that the earth covering the children's faces is actually chocolate cake, and that the film's claim that infanticide among Brazilian Indians is widespread is false."
 Survival International has pointed out that the Hakani film is being used by Youth with a Mission to facilitate their ministries in the area.